eatcode-gt/eatcodeweb/README.md

 ## 📋 EatCode License

 Although EatCode is open-source, EatCode is protected under copyright.
 Under __*no circumstances*__ do we allow unlawful reproduction or distribution of EatCode for the purpose of commerical gains.
-Please refer our [license](https://github.com/eatcode-gt/eatcodeweb/blob/main/license.md) for more information.
+Please refer to our [license](https://github.com/eatcode-gt/eatcodeweb/blob/main/license.md) for more information.

 ## 🤝 Contacts
 - [Race Williams (Project Manager)](https://github.com/r4c3)